frmsaul/Emojifier/README.md

 # Emojifier
-You can use Emojifier to turn your images into beutiful "Emoji Mosaics".
+You can use Emojifier to turn your images into beautiful "Emoji Mosaics".

 The Emojifier works as follows: Images are divided to a grid, and finds the "best fit" emoji for each square in the grid using an Octree 🐙🌲.